 - retail trade.

-Part-time employment is growing strongly as businesses seek a more flexible workforce, although the participation rate – while increasing – is still lower than the highs of 2010–2012.
+Part-time employment is growing strongly as businesses seek a more flexible workforce, and more people look for work, increasing the participation rate.

 Challenges we face